BuffaloBorn/aws_cert/review_questions/ch7_Databases_&_AWS.md

 (Number), Message (String).
 Which attribute should you use as the partition key?
 The sort key?

-- A. Username, Timestamp
+- **A. Username, Timestamp**
 - B. Username, Message
-- **C. Timestamp, Message**
+- C. Timestamp, Message
 - D. Message, Timestamp

-Answer: C
+Answer: A

 19.Which of the following statements about Amazon DynamoDB tables are true?
 (Choose 2 answers)

 - A. Global secondary indexes can only be created when the table is being created.
-- B. Local secondary indexes can only be created when the table is being created.
+- **B. Local secondary indexes can only be created when the table is being created.**
 - C. You can only have one global secondary index.
-- D. You can only have one local secondary index.
+- **D. You can only have one local secondary index.**

-Answer:
+Answer: B, D

 20.Which of the following workloads are a good fit for running on Amazon Redshift?
 (Choose 2 answers)